 Back • Return Home

-What types of things should we look out for when attempting to "play by ear" or to Transcribe a piece of music?
+What types of things should we look out for when attempting to "Play by Ear" (i.e.: play from memory without reading the Sheet Music) or to Transcribe a piece of music?

 • Can you pick out each instrument (by its Timbre)?
 What instruments are associated with this style of music?

 • What is the Range of each of these instruments?
 What is the highest and lowest Notes that they can play?

 • Feel the Beat of the music (through tapping feet and/or clapping hands).